lowlight-ua/dos-pesos/edge/infra/scripts/src/core/README.md

-These scripts are executed on the edge device to install Greengrass core.
+These scripts are executed on the edge device to install/uninstall Greengrass core.